 And pay the piper.
 Which was the most radical act of all.
 The students of the Sixties understood that there was no way to defy segregation and end the Jim Crow system without paying the price and suffering the consequences.
 The paths claiming to serve both self and cause had all turned out to be illusions.
 There were no clever tricks, no subtle stratagems, no way to defy white-supremacy without suffering the penalties enacted to enforce it.

 And pay the piper they did.
 In abandoned educations, filthy jail cells, brutal beatings, crippling injuries both physical and mental, and for some, sudden violent death.
 Today, the freedom riders of yesterday are considered by many to be heroes.
 But for every movement activist who managed to eventually return to school, graduate, and build a successful career in business, politics, or academia there are others, many others, who did not.
-Yes, a few achieved great acclaim and even high political office, many more found ways to scrape by on modest incomes while continuing to be activists, and some died homeless, or live today in quiet poverty.
+Yes, a few achieved great acclaim and even high political office, many more found ways to scrape by on modest incomes while continuing to be activists — and some died homeless, or live today in quiet poverty.

-Back in the 60s, the overwhelming majority of college students chose to get their degrees and establish their careers rather than radically defy or challenge the entrenched status quo with radical action.
+Back in the 60s, the overwhelming majority of college students chose to get their degrees and establish their careers rather than defy and challenge the entrenched status quo with radical action.
 Today, student loans, careers, and mortgages still establish the sanctioned channels and penalties of youthful energy.
 But those few, those radical few of the 1960s who chose otherwise changed the face of the South and of America.
 Now a new generation, confronted with ever-increasing inequality, corrupt power, and cataclysmic climate change must choose their own path.